Supplement your retirement "paycheck" with regular Dividend & Interest income.

 A company that has preferred stock issued must make dividend payments on those shares before money can be paid to the common stockholders.
 The preferred stock dividend is usually set, whereas the common stock dividend is determined at the sole discretion of the Board of Directors.

-There are several things that you should know before aggressively investing in high-dividend paying stocks.
-These include:
+There are several things that you should know before aggressively investing in high dividend paying stocks.
+These subjects, addressed in this webpage, include:

 Rationale for Dividend Stocks